EvgenMechanik/EvgenMechanik/README.md

 - 👋 Hi, I’m @EvgenMechanik
-- 👀 I’m interested in automobile
+- 👀 I’m interested in automobiles
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MADI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on custom cars
 - 📫 How to reach me ...

 <!---